Bilirubin Levels Chart (Normal, Low, High Bilirubin Levels Explained)

 Low bilirubin levels explained

-Low levels of bilirubin are generally not concerning and are not monitored as there is no studies confirm a risk for flow level of bilirubin.
+Low levels of bilirubin are generally not concerning and are not monitored as there are no studies confirming the risk for a low level of bilirubin.

 Bilirubin results like: